vitessio/website/content/en/docs/user-guides/vtexplain.md

 ## Overview

-To explain how Vitess executes a SQL statement, follow these steps:
+To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps:

 1. Identify a SQL schema for the statement's source tables
 1. Identify a VSchema for the statement's source tables
 1. Run the VTExplain tool

+If you have a large number of queries you would like to analyze for issues, based on a Vschema you’ve created for your database, you can read through a detailed scripted example [here](../../user-guides/vtexplain-in-bulk).

 ## 1. Identify a SQL schema for tables in the statement